 We’re still playing with poms here at Sew4Home.
-After reviewing the Clover Pom Pom Makers from Fabric Depot, and creating our pretty seasonal pom pom wreath, we couldn’t quite shake the balls of fluff from our brains.
+After reviewing the Clover Pom Pom Makers, we couldn’t quite shake the balls of fluff from our brains.
 For this project, we downsized, stringing mini 1″ poms on cord to form a colorful garland, then looping the garland through a split ring to create a whimsical lanyard.
 Keeping track of your special keys just got a whole lot more fun.

 This project falls into our ScrapBusters category because it uses just little bits of yarn and cord/twine.
 It’s also a no-sew project so you can give your sewing machine a breather.